 I start working on my research projects within YDK lab in January 2016.
 I changed the focus of my research from structural brain imaging (MRI) and computational genomics in psychiatric disorders (MScR thesis) to fundamental neuroscience.

 During my PhD thesis I am investigating the expression pattern of Acid-Sensing Ion channels (ASICs) in mouse primary sensory neurons within lumbar Dorsal Root Ganglia (DRG) under normal and pathological conditions (induction of peripheral nerve injury using the cuff model).
 I am performing a combination of fluorescence in-situ hybridization (RNAscope) to target different ASICs subunits and immunohistochemistry to identify specific neuronal subpopulations.

 In parallel to my PhD I am conducting an MBA focusing on Global Business.

-Immunohistochemistry, confocal microscopy, behavioral measurements (respiration analysis), preclinical studies, qPCR, in situ hybridization, single neuron morphology
+Immunohistochemistry, confocal microscopy, cellular imaging, signal analysis, behavioral experiments, preclinical studies, qPCR, in-situ hybridization, single neuron morphology, in vitro experiments